wzyb-52/cs61a/Notes/notes.md

 +++++

-The above implementation causes global frame cluttered with names of small unique functions, each of which has a paticular function signature(constraints on number of parameter), making it less general.
+The above implementation causes global frame cluttered with names of small unique functions, each of which has a particular function signature(constraints on number of parameter), making it less general.

 Considering *nested definition* to address these two questions: